 10 Point Summer Business Checklist

 - Are all vacation requests in and time off covered?
 Space Mountain and Pirates of the Caribbean aren’t going to ride themselves, you know.
 Summer is vacation time.
-Also hair-pulling and customer-disappointing and sales-losing time, if you haven’t got coverage
+Also hair-pulling and customer-disappointing and sales-losing time, if you haven’t got coverage.

 - How’s your curb appeal?
 Is your parking lot looking good?
 What about any greenspace around your property?
 Your building’s facade, signage and lighting?
 Even if you don’t have a storefront, it still pays to present a neat, clean and attractive face to the public.
-People do judge books by their covers
+People do judge books by their covers.

 - Do you need to reestimate your estimates?
-Check your estimated tax payments against actual and anticipated revenues and adjust accordingly to avoid surprises and penalties next tax season
+Check your estimated tax payments against actual and anticipated revenues and adjust accordingly to avoid surprises and penalties next tax season.

 - What about an employee appreciation day?
-Summer’s a great time for this and a company barbecue is a great – and reasonably priced – way to show employees you value them.
-Parks, shelter houses and other outdoor venues are going fast this time of year, though, so it’s a good idea to reserve now, as well as arrange food, entertainment, activities and funding for all of the above.
-Don’t forget the kids – you really can’t go wrong renting a bounce house
+Summer’s a great time for this, and a company barbecue is a great – and reasonably priced – way to show employees you value them.
+Parks, shelter houses and other outdoor venues are going fast this time of year though, so it’s a good idea to reserve now, as well as arrange food, entertainment, activities and funding for all of the above.
+Don’t forget the kids – you really can’t go wrong renting a bounce house.

 - Is it time for a business energy audit?
 Depending on the age of your lighting, heating and other business-essential equipment, you could save considerable money every month by upgrading.
 One way to find out for sure is to get an energy audit from your power and gas companies.
-In some cases, the cost of your audit is partially or fully refundable
+In some cases, the cost of your audit is partially or fully refundable.

 Summer is coming.
 Take some time now and plan to make it a great one for you and your business.
-After you scrape the mud off your shoes and your carpets and your dog and your…
+After you scrape the mud off your shoes and your carpets and your dog.